Basics

 };

-There are few points that must be noted here.
+There are few points that must be noted here.- MFDecoder contstructor receives LOVE

-• MediaFoundation API can return any number of samples so we use temporary buffer to contain leftovers after decoding.
+object, which is data located in block of memory, and the desired buffer size. - MediaFoundation API can return any number of samples so we use temporary buffer to contain leftovers after decoding.

-• Then there’s initData member.
-This is set at initialize function above it, which is called when new MediaFoundation decoder is created or if the compatible extensions are being checked.
+function above it, which is called when new MediaFoundation decoder is created or if the compatible extensions are being checked.

 Problems

-Now there are some problems.
+Now there are some problems.-

-• MediaFoundation doesn’t officially support loading media from memory.
+MediaFoundation doesn’t officially support loading media from memory.

 MediaFoundation assume you have the media file reside somewhere in local filesystem or in network, probably due to their DRM nature.
 There’s this blog post, but it only works on Windows 8 and using C++/CLI which has its own 2 problems: